-Woman arrested for disturbing Florida sea turtle nest
+Police: Woman jabbed at Florida sea turtle nest with stick

 Officers say the eggs weren’t damaged.

+Lu is a Chinese citizen who listed a Hudsonville, Michigan, address.
 The report says the Chinese consulate in Houston was notified about the arrest.
+Online records showed no attorney listed for her.

 Sea turtles are protected by federal law, and Florida laws make it illegal to harm them or their offspring.